 - New Orleans Food Walking Tour of the French Quarter: Roam the French Quarter with a native foodie to try NOLA classics like gumbo, muffuletta, shrimp ‘n’ grits, beignets, and more.
 Tours run every day at 9:15 am, 10:30 am, 1 pm, and 3 pm – and yes, pretty much all of them sell out!
 This tour is less intimate (you’ll go with a bigger group), so therefore, it’s easier on the wallet.
 Click here to book it.

-- New Orleans Cocktail History Walking Tour in the French Quarter: Alcohol is (usually) vegetarian!
+- New Orleans Cocktail History Walking Tour in the French Quarter: Cocktails are (usually) vegetarian!
 If you’re vegan, vegetarian, or just like to drink, then this cocktail-only walking tour is for you!
 You’ll visit a handful of epic bars (away from the chaos of Bourbon Street!) made by some of the city’s best mixologists, while learning about some of the Big Easy’s most interesting history.
 This tour runs every evening at 5 pm.
 Click here to book it.

 Book your food tour ASAP (like, right now!), because they 100% sell out!